rodrigonikolof/phase-2-project-kanto-kollection/README.md

 Commit 10 - Further styling to all components;

 Commit 11 - Changed font across all elements and updated NavBar buttons;

+Commit 12 - Added Pikachu theme mode, colors in child schemes need to be updated;

+Commit 13 - Text colour now adjusts according to the theme selected rocket/pikachu;